-The letter in the Hobart Town Chronicle tells the tale of the harrowing loss of the Hibernia, and tragically of the 232 people aboard the vessel, only 79 survived the fire and sinking, of those who died, most were women and children.
+The newspapers of Hobart were full of the harrowing loss of the Hibernia, and tragically of the 232 people aboard the vessel, only 79 survived the fire and sinking, of those who died, most were women and children.
 It was clearly a tale of survival of the fittest and accounts of long boats being full and survivors in the water being fended off for fear of sinking the already over loaded life boats was a terrible tale.
 One account mentions that one of the long boats sailed past the sinking vessel and could see survivors still clinging to the masts and sails.

-Presumably the letter above was handed to the editors of the Hobart Town Chronicle upon their arrival in Hobart.
+Presumably the diary entry below was handed to the editors of the Hobart Town Chronicle upon their arrival in Hobart.
 It appeared on the same day as the newspaper recorded the arrival of both the Lotus and the Adelaide into port.

 Hobart Town Chronicle 21 May 1833